bookend-developers/bookend-services/README.md

 ## Unit test results
 1st mutation: All the unit tests in the author service have passed.<br />
-2nd mutation: failToGetRateIfBookAndUsernameDoesNotMatch(): AssertionFailedError: Expected com.ratecommentservice.exception.RateNotFound to be thrown, but nothing was thrown.<br />
+2nd mutation: com.ratecommentservice.serviceTest.RateServiceTest.failToGetRateIfBookAndUsernameDoesNotMatch: AssertionFailedError: Expected com.ratecommentservice.exception.RateNotFound to be thrown, but nothing was thrown.<br />

 ## Integration test
  all pass